 I have to be honest here…when my husband was home, because he was unsaved, I spent 99% of my focus on him.
 Being a godly wife to win him without a word, trying to be a godly witness to him so that he would repent and give his life to God.
 All of those things are great, but not if you let your kids slip through the cracks, which is exactly what I did, and I say that through tears.

-My kids weren’t given the attention that they needed.
+My kids weren’t given the attention that they needed during that time.
 It was all about my husband.
 The attention, the devotion, the sacrificing love was all for him.
-I don’t know how my kids made it through all that without hating me.
+I don’t know how my kids managed to cope and make it through all that without hating me.
 Thankfully, they were still pretty young when he took off, 4 and 6 years old.

-After he left, they really acted out in some major ways and I had to re-evaluate everything.
+After he left, they really acted out in some major ways because of the effects of their abandonment issues and I had to re-evaluate everything.
 I’M SO GLAD THEY DID.
 What I found was some major changes that needed to be made, not on their part, but ON MINE!!!

 Helping a Child Through Abandonment